matthewbrems/old/assessments.md

 ## Assessments

-Throughout the course, we will gauge your progress and competency in a number of ways: labs, projects, code reviews, presentations, and quizzes/exams.
+Throughout the course, we will gauge your progress and competency in a number of ways: labs, quizzes/exams, review presentations, projects, code reviews, and blog posts.
 In order to graduate, you must meet certain standards, mentioned below.

 1. Labs
 Labs will be the most common method of evaluation - there will be roughly seven to eight labs each week.
 It is our expectation that you complete each lab to the best of your ability.
 Each week, we will select approximately 2 labs to grade for accuracy/completeness and provide feedback accordingly.
 At the beginning of each week, we will let you know of one of the labs we will grade. **In order to graduate, you must satisfactorily complete 80% of these labs.**